3.3 Balanced Search Trees

 the keys are inserted in descending order.

-Insert 255 keys in a red-black BST in descending order.
+Solution.
+False.
+The following visualization shows 255 keys inserted into a red-black BST in descending order.

 - Create a test client TestRedBlackBST.java.

 - Certification.
 Add to RedBlackBST.java a method is23() to check that no node is connected to two red links and that there are no right-leaning red links.
 Add a method isBalanced() to check that all paths from the root to a null link have the same number of black links.
 Combine these methods with isBST() to create a method isRedBlackBST() that checks that the tree is a BST and that it satisfies these two conditions.

 Fundamental theorem of rotations.